 \section{Wirtinger formalism}

 We employ the Wirtinger formalism to compute gradients of the cost function with respect to complex-valued parameters.
-To the best of our knowledge, this formalism has not been widely appreciated in the context of artificial neural networks (but see e.g.\ \cite{Hirose2012, Trabelsi2018} and references therein).
+This formalism is not widely employed in the context of artificial neural networks, but see e.g.\ \cite{Hirose2012, Trabelsi2018} and references therein.
 The \emph{Wirtinger} or \emph{Dolbeault} operators are defined as

 with $z = x + i y$, $x, y \in \R$.
 The operators act on (real-) differentiable (identifying $\mathbb{C} \simeq \R^2$) functions $f: U \to \mathbb{C}$ (with $U \subset \mathbb{C}$ some open subset of $\mathbb{C}$), which need not be holomorphic.
 However, in case $f$ is indeed holomorphic, the Cauchy-Riemann equations imply that the Wirtinger derivative $\partial/\partial z$ is equal to the complex derivative of $f$, whereas the conjugated Wirtinger derivative vanishes: